swedenconnect/technical-framework/09 - DSS Extension for Federated Signing Services.md

 Unless otherwise noted in this specification, all elements that have the XML Schema **xs:string** type, or a type derived from that, MUST be compared using an exact binary comparison.
-In particular, implementations MUST NOT depend on case insensitive string comparisons, normalization or trimming of whitespace, or conversion of locale-specific formats such as numbers or currency.
+In particular, implementations MUST NOT depend on case-insensitive string comparisons, normalization or trimming of whitespace, or conversion of locale-specific formats such as numbers or currency.
 This requirement is intended to conform to the W3C working group note "Requirements for String